2019 CLAG FIELD STUDY AWARDS

 - Registered as a graduate (M.A., M.S., or Ph.D.) student in a geography department or related discipline;

 - Regional area of research in Latin America, including the Caribbean, is given priority.
 If the regional area of research is outside of Latin America, a clear justification of how the study relates to dynamics in Latin America must be provided.
-CLAG Field Study Awards are for field and archival research, not for attendance at academic meetings;
+CLAG Field Study Awards are for field and archival research, not for attendance at academic meetings or language acquisition;

 - Recipients of previous CLAG Field Study Awards are ineligible to apply with the exception that previous winners at the Master’s level may apply for the Ph.D. level award if they are enrolled in a Ph.D. program;

-- Fieldwork must be conducted during the dates in the proposal.
-Any proposed significant changes must be reported to the CLAG Chair;
+- Fieldwork must be conducted during the dates specified in the proposal.
+Any anticipated significant changes must be reported to the CLAG Chair;

 - All awardees must provide a home address;